marioortizmanero/nullderef.com/content/blog/draft-aroa/index.md

 ## Mental health

 We had absolutely no clue what was going on, and it happened so fast.
 After several visits to emergency care in a disastrous health care system, doctors started to hint it *might* be "[Borderline Personality Disorder](https://en.wikipedia.org/wiki/Borderline_personality_disorder) (BPD)".
 My mother always spent hours in hospitals only to be dismissed, told that intensive care had a one-year waitlist, and that Aroa being older than 18 limited our options.

+NOTE: lyrics taken from the song "Ghostemane, Parv0•To Whom It May Concern"

 ![](/blog/draft-aroa/art/20241228_181752.heic.jpg)